 The Long, Long Night of Hope has continued to grow.

-That's right, in just 3 years we donated over $50,000 to The Lookout Society, with all funds staying on the North Shore to help people in our own community.
+In just 4 years we have donated over $66,000 to The Lookout Society, with all funds staying on the North Shore to help people in our own community.

 Someone asked, "What are we doing for the people living on the streets of North Vancouver?"
 The simple answer: not enough.
 When we got the crazy idea to sleep in our cars and raise money on social media, no one thought we would go very far.
 Boy, were they wrong!